 I have also had the pleasure of serving on the Board of Directors for SOTO Australasia since 2014 and am dedicated to furthering education and research with-in SOT and the chiropractic community.

-I am here to be of service to the New England Community and to help people reach their optimal health potential, and to create stronger community connections.
+I am here to be of service to the New England Community and to help people reach their optimal health potential, and to create stronger connections.

 I grew up seeing our family chiropractor, I played a lot of sports mainly netball and luckily my parents could see the benefits of regular chiropractic.
 As an active child interested in all things health and sport and a passion for the health of others I wanted to pursue a career somewhere within health care industry.